hiram3512/HiSocket/README.md

 ### Details
-- Tcp and Udp are all use async connection in main thread(avoid thread blocking).
+- Use async connection in main thread(avoid thread blocking).
 - Using [Circular_buffer](https://en.wikipedia.org/wiki/Circular_buffer) to avoid memory allocation every time, and reduce garbage collection.
 - You can get current connect state and message by adding listener of event.
 - If you use Tcp socket, you should implement IPackage interface to pack or unpack message.
-- If you use Udp socket, you should declaring buffer size.
 - Ping: there is a ping plugin you can used, but if you are used in unity3d because of the bug of mono, it will throw an error on .net2.0(.net 4.6 will be fine, also you can use unity's api to get ping time)